kubisnax/chromebook_serialization_tool/README.md

 # chromebook_serialization_tool
 The Chromebook Serialization Tool (CST) was created to simplify the process of applying custom serial numbers to Chromebook devices.
-This is an open-source project written in Bash and can be run via the developer terminal on any Chromebook device.
+This is an open-source project written in bash and can be run via the developer terminal on any Chromebook device.

 Instructions for Use:
 1. Enable & boot to Developer Mode on target device.